ianwinter/sneakyoctopus-stackbit-v2-289b7/content/pages/index.md

     colors: colors-a
     title: Helping you untangle the tentacles of technology.
     text: >
-      Do you want to talk about SaaS?
-How about data, pipelines or ML?
+      Do you want to talk about SaaS, databases, pipelines, ML or web infrastructure?
 Maybe you want a site hosted or a basic template design site.
-Whatever it is, let's talk!
+Whatever it is I'll try and help.
     actions:
       - label: Let's talk
         altText: Let's talk